Charrería: Jineteo de toro

-This event consist of bull riding.
+This event consists of bull riding.
 The goal is for the rider to stay mounted on a bull until it stops bucking.
 One or two hands can be used on the bullrope and the charro is able to have up to three assistants inside arena to support the bull's head, tighten and hold the rider's belt.
 The charro performing this event will give the indication so that the bucking chute is opened.
 The performance begins when the judges give the order to count the time for tightening, and ends when the bull stops bucking.
 That is when the rider has 3 minutes to dismount.
 Every minute saved counts as a point and points are also rewarded for technique.
 The charro cannot buck off and must dismount and land upright.
 After the charro dismounts the bull, he must remove the bullrope and bellrope so the Terna en el Ruedo can follow.
 This event has its roots in an earlier form known as Jaripeo.